crcn/tandem-old/README.md

 ## Paperclip

 Paperclip is a design language that is optimized for visual editing.
-Think of it like a `.xib` file format for the web, but human readable, and writable by hand.
+Think of it like a `.xib` file format for the web.

 #### Motiviation